hideya/test-image-processing/docs/SPECIFICATIONS.md

    - Functions connect to the same PostgreSQL database as the server
    - Uses the `@neondatabase/serverless` driver for optimized database connections

-4. **Image Processing**:
+4. **Stateless Image Processing**:
+   - All image processing is done in memory, with no filesystem dependencies
-   - Image processing is available in functions for complete functionality
+   - Image data is returned directly in the response as base64-encoded strings
-   - Uses the same OpenCV bindings for consistent results
+   - Eliminates the need for temporary file storage

 ## Development and Deployment Notes